Google Tag Manager

 If you are unable to see a future term, it could mean one of two things:

-1. The term is not yet available.
-Visit the Student Planning calendar to review dates.
+1) The term is not yet available.
+Visit the Planning Calendar to review term class schedule availability dates.

-You may elect to pull in coursework from Degree Planner, the Shopping Cart, Enrolled Classes, or classes where you are Wait Listed by using the drop down.
-It is easy to identify where a course pulled from based on the icon in the Status column (see "11.
-What do the symbols on the main page in Schedule Builder mean?" in the FAQs).
+Students may elect to pull in coursework from the Shopping Cart, courses planned in Degree Planner, Enrolled courses, or courses for which they are Waitlisted by using the drop-down menu.
+It is easy to identify where a course pulled from based on the icon in the Status column (see "Understanding Errors & Symbols" below).

 Import Courses option in the upper right-hand corner of the page (next to Expand Filters)